AztecProtocol/dev-rel/tutorials/token-standard/README.md

     use crate::util::{compute_message_hash};
 ```

 We are importing the Option type, items from the `value_note` library to help manage private value storage, note utilities, context (for managing private and public execution contexts), `state_vars` for helping manage state, `types` for data manipulation and `oracle` for help passing data from the private to public execution context.
+We also import the `auth` [library](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/auth.nr) to handle token approvals from [Account Contracts](https://aztec-docs-dev.netlify.app/concepts/foundation/accounts/main).

 [SafeU120](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/safe-math/src/safe_u120.nr) is a library to do safe math operations on unsigned integers that protects against overflows and underflows.